 Device Manual

-Device Anatomy
+Device anatomy

 Familiarising yourself with the parts of the CollarID Mk II makes every later procedure easier — every section below references components by the names introduced here.